an-owl/hootux/README.md

 This part is mostly for my own sanity to try to manage what I want to do and to lay out the things I need to to to achieve them.

+ - Remove kernel_statics
  - Clean up memory module
    - Move allocator into mem
      - that's where it should be
    - unify metrics in page_table_tree.rs